-Medicaid for Pregnant Women, FAMIS MOMS, and FAMIS Prenatal Coverage are for pregnant women of any age.
-(Note: a pregnant woman under age 19 will be screened for FAMIS/FAMIS Plus eligibility first.)
+Medicaid for Pregnant Women, FAMIS MOMS, and FAMIS Prenatal Coverage are for pregnant individuals of any age.

-Medicaid Expansion for Adults is for people ages 19 to 64.
+Medicaid Expansion for Adults is for non-pregnant adults ages 19 to 64.

 Low Income Families With Children (LIFC) is for parents, or a caretaker relative of any age, who have the care of a dependent child under age 18 in their household.
 If they do have an 18 year old, they may still be eligible if that child is in a secondary school or equivalent level of vocational or technical training or GED program and is reasonably expected to complete the schooling/training before or in the month he/she attains age 19.